raphaelleheaf/nevercinderalla/_posts/2014-10-10-london-cocktail-week.markdown

 With hubs across the city, it's important to pick an area for the evening and stay there.
 Covent Garden was my favourite.

-From the Bulleit 1950s bar
+From the Bulleit 1950s bar at the [Covent Garden Cocktail Club](http://coventgardencocktailclub.co.uk/).
 ![Bulleit](https://raw.githubusercontent.com/raphaelleheaf/nevercinderella/gh-pages/_assets/bulleit.jpg)

-To The Whiskey Exchange creating a the best Martini I've ever tasted and introducing me to Mirto
+To The Whiskey Exchange creating a the best Martini I've ever tasted and introducing me to [Mirto](http://www.nifeislife.com/mirto-sardegna-70cl-p-2021.html).
 ![Martini](https://raw.githubusercontent.com/raphaelleheaf/nevercinderella/gh-pages/_assets/martini.jpg)

 And the very awesomely named, Berlusconi Love Child (a mix of Monkey Shoulder whiskey, Amaro & Crème de Pêche) at the Monkey Shoulder popup, The Cowbell, which also had amazing Glaswegian Djs setting the party vibe.
 ![Love Child](https://raw.githubusercontent.com/raphaelleheaf/nevercinderella/gh-pages/_assets/love_child.jpg)